POI KALYAN COMPLEX

 Throughout the whole length of the minaret, there are 12 decorative belts with an unique ornament with each of them.
 It is possible to ascend the minaret from the roof of the cathedral mosque through a passage but in our experience it is not always open for access.
 Inside the tower there is a spiral staircase with 104 steps and a great view over Bukhara old town.

-Miri-Arab Madrassah is situated in front of the Kaiyan Mosque.
+Miri-Arab Madrassah is situated opposite to the Kaiyan Mosque.
 This madrassah is one of the most famous spiritual Islamic institutions in the post-Soviet region.
 Miri-Arab name is translated into Russian as “Emir of Arabic” and it was constructed at the Shaybanids era in the 16th century by Ubaydulla Khan for the sheik, the spiritual mentor of the Sheibanid dynasty, the leader of the Muslims of Bukhara – Miri Arab of Yemen (Abdullah Yamani).

 For a long time, the educational institution was considered one of the best in Central Asia, many notable scientists and thinkers were taught here.
 Interestingly, even in the Soviet Union, this madrasah continued to function as a religious school.
-Restoration work of the Mir-i-Arab madrasa was carried out in 20th century and after it education within its walls was resumed.
+Restoration work of the Mir-i-Arab madrasa was carried out in 20th century and education within its walls was again resumed.
 Today Miri Arab Madrasah is still operating for its original intended purpose.
-Thanks for the photo amsund.